Elastic connectors

 This repository contains the source code for all Elastic connectors, developed by the Search team at Elastic.
 Use connectors to sync data from popular data sources to Elasticsearch.

-These connectors are available as:
+These connectors are available to be self-managed on your own infrastructure.

-ℹ️ For an overview of the steps involved in deploying connector clients refer to Connector clients in the official Elastic documentation.
+âšī¸ For an overview of the steps involved in deploying connectors refer to Self-managed connectors in the official Elastic documentation.

 To get started quickly with self-managed connectors using Docker Compose, check out this README file.